Model requirements

 plenoptic.synthesize.mad_competition.MADCompetition uses metrics, rather than models, which have the following requirements (use the plenoptic.tools.validate.validate_metric() function to check whether your metric meets the following requirements and see plenoptic.metric for some examples):

 • a metric must be callable, accept two 4d torch.Tensor objects as inputs, and return a scalar as output.
-This can be a torch.nn.Module object, like models, but the examples metrics are all functions.
+It can be a torch.nn.Module object or other callable object, like models, as well as a function.

 • when called on two identical inputs, the metric must return a value of 0.